kylpo/react-playbook/deep-dives/refs.md

 ## When would you want a `ref`?
 OK, you know how to get a `ref`, what it points to, and when it is set, but **when** should you actually reach for this power?

-Ideally, never! `ref`s impact performance be disabling some production babel transforms ([inline-elements](https://babeljs.io/docs/plugins/transform-react-inline-elements/) and [constant-elements](https://babeljs.io/docs/plugins/transform-react-constant-elements/).
+Ideally, never! `ref`s impact performance by disabling some production babel transforms ([inline-elements](https://babeljs.io/docs/plugins/transform-react-inline-elements/) and [constant-elements](https://babeljs.io/docs/plugins/transform-react-constant-elements/)).
 Netflix even goes as far as entirely preventing their custom renderer from using `ref`s ([source](https://medium.com/netflix-techblog/crafting-a-high-performance-tv-user-interface-using-react-3350e5a6ad3b)) for component inlining.

-You may be able to avoid needing a `ref` with declarative props, as the official docs say:
+And you may be able to forgo a `ref` with declarative props, as the official docs say:

 > For example, instead of exposing `open()` and `close()` methods on a `Dialog` component, pass an `isOpen` prop to it.

-But realistically, you're likely to need some imperative functionality: animating, media playback, DOM measurements, etc. For example, an `Animate` component may be more unwieldy managing an `isAnimating` prop than just calling a `this.animate.trigger()`.
+But realistically, you're likely to need some imperative functionality: animating, media playback, DOM measurements, etc. For example, an `Animate` component may be more unwieldy managing an `isAnimating` prop than just calling `this.animate.trigger()`.

 ## The cool stuff
-Now that we're using `ref` callbacks, we can do some pretty cool stuff with them.
+With `ref` callbacks, we can do some pretty cool stuff!

 ### `refNode` pattern
 Back when `ref` strings were the norm, it was difficult to extract out subcomponents: